 virtual-machines\n-tier-linuxfolder for the repository you cloned in step 1 of the pre-requisites above.

-The parameter file specifies a default adminstrator user name and password for each VM in the deployment.
-You must change these before you deploy the reference architecture.
+The parameter file specifies a default administrator user name and password for each VM in the deployment.
+Change these before you deploy the reference architecture.
 Open the

 n-tier-linux.jsonfile and replace each adminUsername and adminPassword field with your new settings.
 Save the file.

-Deploy the reference architecture using the azbb command line tool as shown below.
+Deploy the reference architecture using the azbb tool as shown below.

 azbb -s <your subscription_id> -g <your resource_group_name> -l <azure region> -p n-tier-linux.json --deploy